Information about what we do, the constitution, our objectives and the history of North Yorkshire.

 - Justine Brooksbank, assistant chief executive - business support

-Major issues to be discussed are published in the executive's forward plan (pdf / 546 KB) which describes the decisions to be made, who is responsible for making them and when.
+Major issues to be discussed are published in the executive's forward plan which describes the decisions to be made and when, as well as who is responsible for making them.

 By law, the executive is not allowed to make some decisions.
 So, in addition to the executive we have regulatory committees to make decisions on issues such as planning and highways.